 - Type 1 diabetes affects the body’s ability to produce insulin.
 Doctors usually diagnose in childhood, although it can occur in adults also.
 The hormone insulin is vital to helping the body utilize blood sugar.
 Without enough insulin, the extra blood sugar can damage the body.
-According to the American Diabetes Association, 5 percent of all people with diabetes have type 1 diabetes.
+According to the American Diabetes Association, 1.25 million U.S. children and adults have type 1 diabetes.

 - Gestational diabetes is a condition that causes women to have very high blood sugar levels during pregnancy.
 This condition is typically temporary.